Download the KQED App for iPhone or Android

 The app enables you to listen to KQED Public Radio wherever you are — including hourly newscasts, locally produced shows such as Forum and The California Report, and NPR favorites like Fresh Air and All Things Considered — both on demand and via live streaming.

-The KQED App also make it easy to read our popular local blogs including News Fix, Bay Area Bites, Capital Notes and KQED Arts.
+The KQED App also make it easy to read our popular local blogs including News Fix, Bay Area Bites, and KQED Arts.
 There's even an arts events calendar, so you won't miss another '80s zombie movie night in the park… or whatever it is you're into.

 And because all work and no play is a terrible way to treat your smartphone, our app lets you watch Check, Please!
 Bay Area, KQED's restaurant review program, and QUEST, our exploration of California science and nature in and around the Bay Area, any time you want.